- From the Director|

 - Faculty and Staff|

 The Richard T. Robertson School of Media and Culture offers the following 15 scholarships for its majors.
 More about these and other scholarships open to mass comm majors can be found on the College of Humanities and Sciences’ online scholarship information system.
 The system features a searchable database of opportunities and details the requirements for each scholarship.

 The application deadline is in February; the exact date will be announced by email and posted online.
-Applications and supplemental materials (including letters of recommendation and portfolio items) will be submitted electronically through the link above.
+Applications and supplemental materials (including letters of recommendation and portfolio items) must be submitted electronically through the college’s scholarship site.
 Only applications submitted through the site will be considered.
-If students have questions, please direct them to Lauren Stewart, assistant director for development and alumni relations at firstname.lastname@example.org.

-Application review will occur February 21 through March 21, 2015.
+Applications will be reviewed later in the spring.
 Awards will be made early through late summer.

 The Alden Aaroe Scholarship: Frances Aaroe established this fund in 1994 in memory of her husband Alden Aaroe, a broadcast journalist and one of Richmond’s most popular radio personalities.
 This scholarship is awarded to a rising junior or senior mass communications student studying journalism with a 3.0 or higher GPA.
 This award is based heavily on GPA.

 The Chandra Broadnax-Payne Scholarship:The Chandra Broadnax-Payne Scholarship is awarded a to full-time, undergraduate mass communications student who is representative of an under served population, actively participates in the community and has a minimum cumulative GPA of 3.0.

 The Mary C. Clark Scholarship: The Mary C. Clark Memorial Fund is awarded to an undergraduate in the Robertson School of Media and Culture with a minimum GPA of 3.0.
 The award is based on academic merit.